AppleMangoOrange/cryptonite_taskphase_venkataraman/picoctf/Reverse Engineering.md

         call puts()         // Print win condition
     x29 = *sp; x30 = *(sp + 8b); sp += 48b
 ```
+- The program checks whether the input is `232`, and prints the win condition if it is

 ## New concepts